samotgameing/Pixel-Pioneers/notes.md

 to do
     check portal logic
     add levels - done
+bug
-bug in tree
+    -in tree
-    tree spawns too close to right wall
+        -tree spawns too close to  wall
+    -in getinput
+        -first input is ignore